 Keep your bedroom light levels as low as possible if you like to read in bed before sleep.
 Dimmer lights will help you fall asleep more easily.
 Another good rule-of-thumb is to avoid using screen devices – including televisions – in your bedroom.

 Depending on your sleep preferences, you may enjoy the close body contour of memory foam, the gentle support of latex, or the springy feel of a mattress with coils.
 Some studies have found that a newer mattress will promote better sleep quality and alleviate more back pain than an older model.
-However, the most comfortable mattress for you likely depends on individual factors like body weight, normal sleep position, and whether you prefer lying on a soft or firm surface.
+However, the best mattress for you likely depends on individual factors like body weight, normal sleep position, and whether you prefer lying on a soft or firm surface.

 You should also choose your bedding items based on personal criteria.
 Important considerations for selecting a pillow include firmness, loft (thickness), and durability.
 For sheets, the best option for you may come down to whether you prefer a crisp or silky hand-feel and how hot you sleep at night.

 A sanitary bedroom is also important for promoting healthy sleep.
 Vacuuming your carpet and regularly washing your bedding can reduce the presence of dust mites , small arthropods that trigger allergies.
 Just be sure to follow washing and drying instructions on your bedding’s care tags to avoid damage or excessive shrinkage.

 To ensure your bedroom is a relaxing environment that promotes healthy sleep, you should take the following measures: